bfl-itp/syllabus/topics/apis.md

 # APIs

+* OAuth
-* OAuth (just as an FYI, to look for APIs that don't require it)
+    * Just as an FYI – look for [APIs that don't require it](https://gist.github.com/afeld/4952991)
 * JSON
 * JS
     * Google Maps